Manchester University has a long tradition of combining learning and

 and discussion forums, and in local and national conferences.

-Manchester College is home to the nation’s first peace studies
+Manchester University is home to the nation’s first peace studies

 program and to one of the earliest environmental studies programs.